DavidLucha/StimControl/README.md

 - [ ] PROTOCOL FILES: allow a single identifier for multiple types of output (a syntax for function definitions) -currently surmountable using arbitrary files so no pressure (see StimControl QOL)
 - [ ] put something in protocolmap for "trigger device" so you don't have to trigger them all one after another?
 - [ ] Choose active hardware at start of session, not start of protocol.
 Pick it ONCE
+- [ ] refine stopping criteria - make it more precise when recordings end, make the visual timers more reliable

 ### StimControl QOL
 - [x] for loadprotocol etc. - only do it if not already assigned or "select new" has been pressed